Continuing Professional Education

 A course completion document is provided to the attendees.

-The responsibility for substantiating that a program is acceptable and meets the requirements for CPE rests solely upon the CPA.
+The responsibility for substantiating that a particular course is acceptable and meets the requirements of the administrative regulation for CPE shall be the obligation of the licensee.

 Licensees may claim one (1) hour of CPE for each fifty (50) minutes of technical session attended.